tasmota/docs/docs/HASPmota.md

 #### additional parsing

 HASPmota parses all lines from the file `pages.jsonl`.
-You can dynamically add new objects as JSON with `openhasp.parse(<json>)`.
+You can dynamically add new objects as JSON with `haspmota.parse(<json>)`.
 This functions takes a single json line.
 It is highly recommended to specify the page id in the json, otherwise the object is added to the current page.

 ### Pages